-In all honesty, around 80 % of all information-security problems are caused by users, and only a small percentage by physical factors in software or hardware.
+The majority of information security issues are caused by user activity and only a small part are due to software and physical factors related to hardware.
 So stop for a moment and consider whether you recognize yourself in the following ways of thinking.

 - “Who would be interested in my files, anyway?”